ala-laurila-lab/calibration-module/README.md

 1. Setup the optometer.
 2. Open Symphony > Modules > Intensity calibration.
 3. Select and run the calibration spot (500 um) symphony protocol with no neutral density filter present in optical path.
 4. Enter the power measured in optometer to Intensity calibration GUI, and save.
 Data is stored in dir `lib/calibration-module/data/aalto-patch-rig/intensity`.
+Run the readme.m to view the data

+### Led non linearity
+The response of many light sources to its control input often does not follow a linear relation, especially at low driving intensities.
+Hence, it is important to measure and store the input/output relationship of the light source, in our case an LED.
+To this aim, the photometer measures the power output of the light source for a range of inputs to the light source.

+The user interface for calibration is customized from the Symphony protocol - Projector non linearity calibration.
+During calibration, the photometer's analog channel is connected to an analog input stream of the digitizer.
+The LED current is set before every epoch and the power measured from the photometer is stored.

+1. Setup the optometer.
+Make sure that optometer out is connected to data acquisition board via BNC cable.
+2. Open Symphony > Protocols > Projector non linearity calibration.
+3. Create a new experiment file to save raw data.
+4. Click record.
+4. The output from optometer is measured, and saved as json file.
+Data is stored in dir `lib/calibration-module/data/aalto-patch-rig/projector_led_nonlinearity`.
+Run the readme.m to view the data

-### Synchronize data to github
+## Synchronize data to github

 Open git shell